Cliff Joslyn

 Cliff Joslyn (born 1963) is an American mathematician, cognitive scientist, and cybernetician.
-He is currently the Chief Knowledge Scientist and Team Lead for Mathematics of Data Science at the Pacific Northwest National Laboratory in Seattle, Washington, USA, and Visiting Professor of Systems Science at Binghamton University (SUNY).
+He is the Chief Knowledge Scientist at the Pacific Northwest National Laboratory in Seattle, and visiting professor of systems science at Binghamton University.

 Biography

 Cliff Joslyn studied at Oberlin College and received a BA in Cognitive Science and Mathematics, with High Honors in Cybernetics, in 1985.
-In 1987 he continued at the State University of New York at Binghamtonm studying under George Klir.
-In 1989 he received an MS, and in 1994 received a PhD, both in Systems Science, including the thesis "Possibilistic Processes for Complex Systems Modeling".
+In 1987, he continued at the State University of New York at Binghamton studying under George Klir.
+In 1989, he received an MS, and in 1994, received a Ph.D, both in systems science, including the thesis "Possibilistic Processes for Complex Systems Modeling".